 - Pinch of ground cloves

 - Bake ham according to package instructions, discarding the prepackaged glaze that comes with the ham.
-Remove ham 30 minutes before done.
+Plan to remove ham from oven 30 minutes before done.

 - In a small saucepan, mix pineapple, brown sugar, vinegar and prepared mustard and bring to a low boil.

-- Remove from burner and drizzle all over the ham.
+- Remove from burner and drizzle all over the ham, saving some for later.
 Return ham to oven and bake for the remaining 30 minutes.